LG G4: Display, chipsets, battery

 The G4 features a 5.5 in, 1440p "Quantum IPS" display, which LG stated would provide better contrast, color accuracy and energy efficiency over another display that LG did not explicitly specify.
 The G4 utilizes a hexa-core Snapdragon 808 with 3 GB of RAM, consisting of four low-power Cortex-A53 cores and two Cortex-A57 cores.

 The G4 includes a removable 3000 mAh battery and supports Qualcomm Quick Charge 2.0 technology with a compatible AC adapter, which is not included.
-The G4 comes with 32GB of storage with the option to expand the amount of available storage with a microSD card up to 2 TB in size.
+The G4 comes with 32 GB of storage with the option to expand the amount of available storage with a microSD card up to 2 TB in size.

 Camera

-The rear-facing camera has a 16-megapixel sensor with a f/1.8 aperture lens, infrared active autofocus, three-axis optical image stabilization, and LED flash.
+The rear-facing camera has a 16-megapixel sensor with a f/1.8 aperture lens, infrared active autofocus (by way of a time-of-flight sensor), three-axis optical image stabilization, and LED flash.
 A "RGB color spectrum sensor" is located below the flash, which analyzes ambient lighting to optimize the white balance and flash color to generate more natural-looking images.
 The front-facing camera is 8-megapixels with an aperture of f/2.0.

-While main camera is able to record video at 2160p (4K) with 30fps and 720p (HD) with 120fps, 1080p (Full HD) is unconventionally limited to 30fps, rather than 60fps, as from competing mobile phones such as the Samsung Galaxy S6, the HTC One M9 and the iPhone 6.
+While main camera is able to record video at 2160p (4K) with 30 fps and 720p (HD) with 120 fps, 1080p (Full HD) is unconventionally limited to 30 fps, rather than 60 fps, as from competing mobile phones such as the Samsung Galaxy S6, the HTC One M9 and the iPhone 6.